Macroscope (album)

-Macroscope is the fifth album by The Nels Cline Singers led by American guitarist Nels Cline which was released in April 29, 2014 on the Mack Avenue label.
+Macroscope is the fifth album by The Nels Cline Singers led by American guitarist Nels Cline which was released on April 29, 2014, on the Mack Avenue label.

 Reception

-The Allmusic review by Sean Westergaard awarded the album 4 stars out of 5, stating "while the Nels Cline Singers may have a new bass player and a new label, fortunately their sound has not changed.
+The AllMusic review by Sean Westergaard awarded the album 4 stars out of 5, stating "while the Nels Cline Singers may have a new bass player and a new label, fortunately their sound has not changed.
 They're still making some of the most interesting, adventurous, genre-smashing music of the early 21st century.
 Guitar nerds need to check this out, but it's got wider appeal than that too".
-The Guardian's John Fordham rated the album 3 stars out of 5, saying, "Macroscope is a blast through warped Latin music, Hendrix freakouts, double-taking George Bensonian smoothness, electronica and grunge".
+The Guardians John Fordham rated the album 3 stars out of 5, saying, "Macroscope is a blast through warped Latin music, Hendrix freakouts, double-taking George Bensonian smoothness, electronica and grunge".
 Writing for All About Jazz, Matt Marshall stated "Since this is a Nels Cline album there are, of course, guitar solos of blistering beauty.
 But these moments are but part of an organic progression of an ever- roiling music, a highly reactive science experiment that might generate searing fuzz guitar from undulating beats ("Red Before Orange") or rise in a back-spinning psychedelic echo ("The Wedding Band") that replicates into an annihilating vortex of amplified noise".
 Premier Guitar's Jason Shadrick noted "This isn’t easy music to get into—and it’s not supposed to be.
 Cline’s musical trick bag is always surprising, but never excessive".
-Paste Magazine's Robert Ham called it "one of the best jazz releases of the year to date".
+Paste Magazines Robert Ham called it "one of the best jazz releases of the year to date".